 How to Tell the Difference Between Downy and Hairy Woodpeckers

-Downy woodpeckers are among our most common and beloved backyard birds, but did you know they have a look-alike cousin: the hairy woodpecker?
+Downy woodpeckers are among our most common backyard birds, but did you know they have a look-alike cousin: the hairy woodpecker?
 Telling downies apart from hairy woodpeckers can be a challenge, but once you know what to look for, it’s not so tough after all!

 Look at the Plumage